MinecraftForge/Documentation/docs/concepts/lifecycle.md

 Registry Events
 ---------------

 The registry events are fired after the mod instance construction.
-There are two: the `NewRegistryEvent` event and the `RegistryEvent$Register` event.
+There are two: `NewRegistryEvent` and `RegisterEvent`.
 These events are fired synchronously during mod loading.

-The `NewRegistryEvent` event allows modders to register their own custom registries, using the `RegistryBuilder` class.
+`NewRegistryEvent` allows modders to register their own custom registries, using the `RegistryBuilder` class.

-The `RegistryEvent$Register<?>` event is for [registering objects][registering] into the registries.
-A `Register` event is fired for each registry.
+`RegisterEvent` is for [registering objects][registering] into the registries.
+The event is fired for each registry.

 Data Generation
 ---------------